Does this test have other names?

 What do my test results mean?

 Results are given in micrograms per milliliter (mcg/mL).
 Safe levels for people taking theophylline are usually 8 to 20 mcg/mL.
-Levels may be harmful at 20 to 40 mcg/mL if you've taken too many pills within a short time period.
+Levels above 20 mcg/mL may be harmful if you've taken too many pills within a short time period.
 Such cases might include accidentally taking extra pills or having a prescription that was written for too high a dose.
-This may also happen if someone was using the drug to attempt suicide.
+This may also happen if someone was using the medicine to attempt suicide.

-A safe level for you depends on how much alcohol you drink, whether you smoke, whether you take herbal medications, and how nutritiously you eat.
+A safe level for you depends on how much alcohol you drink, whether you smoke, whether you take herbal medicines, and how nutritiously you eat.

 How is this test done?